trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 ## Looking at the linkage command

-I filed [the bug](https://github.com/NixOS/nixpkgs/issues/246147) to start capturing important details of the bug to see how far into it I can get.
+I filed [the bug](https://github.com/NixOS/nixpkgs/issues/246147) to start capturing important details of the bug.
 First I needed to extract exact attribute failing to build on `aarch64`.
 I added `boot.binfmt.emulatedSystems = [ "aarch64-linux" ];` to
 `/etc/nixos/configuration.nix` to get `binfmt-misc` wrapper and ran a few build commands like: